evan2945/Udacity-Robotics-Follow-Me/RoboND-DeepLearning-Project/README.md

 ##### Decoder
+The responsibility of the decoder is to upscale the output of the 1x1 convolution layers so that the final output is the same size as the original image.
 There are several ways to achieve upsampling.
 In this project, we used bilinear upsampling.
 This is a resampling technique that utilizes the weighted average of the four nearest known pixels to estimate a new pixel intensity value.
 Bilinear upsampling layers do not contribute as a learnable layer like transposed convolutional layers, and it can lose some finer details, but it helps to speed up the network.
 Code for the decoder is below:

 ```python
 def decoder_block(small_ip_layer, large_ip_layer, filters):